MenghongGIC/DestiCam/README.md

 # Web-Design-Team5: DestiCam
-The officail travel website base in Cambodia
+The official travel website base in Cambodia